shumwaymark/sentinelcam/README.rst

 There can be multiple objects of interest moving through the field of view simultaneously.
 Collected logging data can include geometry, classification, and labeling.
-These datasets could represent the aggregated results inferred from multiple deep neural networks, both collected in real time by an Outpost node and analysis results produced by the Sentinel.
+These datasets could represent the aggregated results inferred from multiple deep neural networks, both collected in real-time by an Outpost node and analysis results later produced by the Sentinel.

 It adds up in a hurry. *And the rest of the story...*